 Singapore Botanic Gardens

 Established in 1859, the Singapore Botanic Gardens is one of the oldest parks in the city and the only tropical botanic garden to be listed as a UNESCO World Heritage Site.
+If you’re a nature lover, this is one of the best places in Singapore to see plant life at its finest.
 Meander down the paved pathways and you’ll find over 10,000 species of plants and numerous areas dedicated to particular aspects of the plant world like the Ethnobotany Garden, Healing Garden, National Orchid Garden and the Ginger Garden.

 Singapore Botanic Gardens, 1 Cluny Road, Singapore 259569. p.
 1 800 471 7300.
 Open daily 8am – 5:30pm